hafeez3000/launchcode5.com/hugo/content/posts/team/leadership-in-tough-times.md

 +++
-date = 2014-08-12T21:49:12Z
+date = 2014-09-27T21:49:12Z
 draft = true
-title = "Organizations Paying Lip Service to Security"
+title = "Leadership in Tough Times" description = "Ryan discusses the temptation that company leadership may feel to couch bad news..." author = "ryan-kimber" categories = ["team"]

 +++
-Organizations Paying Lip Service to Security
+Leadership in tough times
 --------------------------------------

 This is before the highlight